USD/JPY Remains Below 111.50 | Action Forex

-Yesterday, the USD/JPY currency pair tried to surpass the 111.50 level.
-During Tuesday morning, the pair was testing the support provided by the 55-hour SMA near 110.50.
+Yesterday, the USD/JPY currency pair breached the medium-term ascending channel south.
+During Thursday morning, the pair dropped to the 110.00 level.

-If the given support holds, it is likely that some downside potential could prevail in the market, and the exchange rate could exceed the 111.50 level.
+From the one hand, it is likely that the exchange rate could continue to trade downwards.
+In this case the rate could face the support cluster formed by the weekly PP, the 200-hour SMA and the Fibo 50.00% in the 109.18/109.58 area.

-However, note that the currency pair has to surpass the monthly R1 at 111.04.
-If the given resistance holds, it is likely that some downside potential could prevail in the market.
-In this case the pair could gain support from the weekly and monthly PPs at 109.20.
+On the other hand, if the 110.00 level holds, it is likely that a reversal north could occur in the nearest future.
+In this case the currency pair could face the resistance formed by the 55– and 100-hour SMAs, as well the Fibo 61.80% in the 111.00 area

 - advertisement -